Agnimandur/Red-Crab-Inn-Bot/README.md

 # Red-Crab-Inn-Bot
-Code for a discord bot built in python on repl.it
+Code for a discord bot built in python on repl.it.
+Due to integration with UptimeRobot, this bot will run continuously!

 #### $wait
 Something will happen in the inn!